How can trees affect my power?

 Are there safety issues surrounding trees and power lines?

 My trees haven't caused any power outages.
-Why are you cutting or pruning them?
+Why are you pruning or removing them?

-Will I be notified before a tree crew comes to prune trees in my yard or neighborhood?
+Will I be notified before a tree crew comes to clear lines in my yard or neighborhood?

-Brochures are left on each customer’s door before crews arrive for routine maintenance work that is preplanned and scheduled for the area.
-In emergency situations or in follow-ups related to outages that cannot be planned ahead of time, we are unable to give prior notification.
+We leave door hangers on each customer’s door before crews arrive for routine maintenance work scheduled for the area.
+We are unable to provide prior notification in emergency situations.

 When is the best time to prune trees?

-Most professionals recommend tree pruning in the dormant season, during winter when trees don’t grow.
-Most professionals advise if you are not severely pruning a tree, it can be pruned any time of year.
+Most professionals recommend extensive pruning in the dormant season (during winter, when trees don’t grow).
+Minor pruning can occur any time of year.

-How often does Idaho Power prune trees in my area?
+When and how often does Idaho Power clear lines in my area?

-We employ a systematic approach to maintaining more than 20,000 miles of overhead power lines.
-The condition of trees and brush around the power lines dictates our need to manage the growth.
-Depending on the conditions on a given line, our maintenance cycle is about every three years.
+We employ a systematic approach to maintaining our more than 20,000 miles of overhead power lines.
+Depending on the conditions on a given line, our maintenance cycle is between three and six years.